genome/analysis-workflows/README.md

 All documentation of CWL pipelines, subworkflows, and tools as well as additional information regarding test data, continous integration, and configuration can be found on the GitHub wiki: https://github.com/genome/analysis-workflows/wiki

-## Images

-All MGI supported Docker images used in the tool workflow definitions are available on [mgibio DockerHub](https://hub.docker.com/u/mgibio/):

-Many tools rely on third-party Docker images publicly available from sources such as [Docker Hub](https://hub.docker.com) and [BioContainers](https://biocontainers.pro).

-## Installation
+## Quick Start

-No software installation is necessary to use these CWL definitions.
+### Workflows
+Download our repository with `git clone https://github.com/genome/analysis-workflows.git`

+The [official CWL user guide](https://www.commonwl.org/user_guide/) covers the basics of reading and writing CWL files, constructing input files, and running workflows.

+### Workflow Execution Service
+These workflow definitions are built for interoperability with any [Workflow Execution Service](https://github.com/ga4gh/workflow-execution-service-schemas) (WES) schema compatible implementation that supports CWL.

 Each CWL file is validated using [cwltool](https://github.com/common-workflow-language/cwltool).
-Additionl workflow definition testing is performed with [Cromwell](https://github.com/broadinstitute/cromwell).
+Additional workflow definition testing is performed with [Cromwell](https://github.com/broadinstitute/cromwell).
 However, currently there are no automated workflow tests using Cromwell.

+### Docker
+In order to provide a portable environment, each tool in our workflow has a designated Docker container.
+[Download Docker here](https://www.docker.com/products/docker-desktop).

+All MGI supported Docker images used in the tool workflow definitions are available on [mgibio DockerHub](https://hub.docker.com/u/mgibio/).

+Many tools rely on third-party Docker images publicly available from sources such as [Docker Hub](https://hub.docker.com) and [BioContainers](https://biocontainers.pro).

-### Workflow Execution Service
+### Data

-These workflow definitions are built for interoperability with any [Workflow Execution Service](https://github.com/ga4gh/workflow-execution-service-schemas) (WES) schema compatible implementation that supports CWL.
+Full reference data is documented and available for download* [on the wiki](https://github.com/genome/analysis-workflows/wiki/Gathering-input-files)
+*Coming soon

+Example data, packaged together with fully populated yamls corresponding to top level workflows in this repo's definitions/pipelines directory, can be found on our public GCP bucket.
+To download this package, use our helper docker container: `docker run -v <desired_absolute_path>:/staging mgibio/data_downloader:0.1.0 gsutil -m cp -r gs://analysis-workflows-example-data /staging`

+Note: We are currently migrating and updating our example data.
+Files within the example_data directory of this repository are no longer fully supported, and some are out of date.
+Moving forward, all data will be hosted in GCP.
+The instructions above currently download the full, uncompressed example data set (~800 mb).
+More granular, compressed downloads are upcoming.
+Advanced users may explore the bucket structure and download individual files using `wget https://storage.googleapis.com/analysis-workflows-example-data/[path_to_file]` (omitting `path_to_file` will download a manifest describing the directory structure).

 ## Contributions